Josh Lowe Preview, Player Props: Rays vs. Mariners

 - The pitching staff for the Mariners has a collective 9.1 K/9, the seventh-best in MLB.

-- The Mariners have the first-ranked team ERA across all MLB pitching staffs (3.74).
+- The Mariners have the second-ranked team ERA across all league pitching staffs (3.76).

-- Mariners pitchers combine to surrender 157 home runs (1.1 per game), the eighth-fewest in baseball.
+- Mariners pitchers combine to give up the eighth-fewest home runs in baseball (158 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.